 Memorial Day is Not Veteran’s Day, There is a Difference!

-Last year in watching, listening or reading the news over the Memorial Day weekend, I would have thought it was November 11 instead of Memorial Day.
+In watching, listening or reading the news over this Memorial Day weekend, I would have thought it was November 11 instead of Memorial Day.
 Memorial Day, originally called Decoration Day, is a day of remembrance for those who have died in our nation’s service.

 Dozens of cities claim to be the birthplace of Memorial Day.
 There is also evidence that organized women’s groups in the South decorated graves before the end of the Civil War.
 It is not important who was the very first.
 Memorial Day is all about reconciliation.
 It is about coming together to honor those who gave their all.